 Just as independence is problematic, so is an over-reliance on the power of community.
 To be clear, community is a specific concept.
 It’s something that we invented and is based on situation, geography, and circumstance centered around identity.
 Thus, the idea of what makes a community and what influence it has on us is also dynamic.
 It means that there isn’t a single version of community and that whatever someone believes is a community is highly negotiated.

 Negotiation requires an ability to hear, be heard and understood, and a pathway to an agreement (whether achieved or not).
 Are we set up to have these conversations?
 When people claim to have communities formed around brands, political beliefs, culture markers, and more, it stretches our capacity to engage in those communities.
-These are real, and while we can argue their importance, they all can generate interest and capture our attention through engagement.
+These are real, and while we can argue their importance, they all generate interest and capture our attention through engagement.
+But that attention is also divided because of this.

 These will be fluid for some and static for others.
 What is clear is that these communities of various sorts are changing and that the centrality of community to our beliefs around behaviour is still problematic.
 We can’t simply say ‘community’ and have people understand what that means, and without a clear sense of what it means to ourselves, we risk using language and ideas that aren’t fit for purpose.